Original air date: June 23, 2007

 - Go Mad from the Revelation: The Doctor's story about how the Master went insane after looking into the Untempered Schism as a child.
 The Doctor admits that he was one of the children that "ran away" and that in some ways, he never really stopped.

 - I Always Wanted to Say That: When the Time Lords meet face-to-face.
 "We meet at last, Doctor!
-Oho, I love saying that!"
+Ooh, I love saying that!"

-- I Have Your Wife: The Master has Martha's entire family... except her brother, who she manages to warn in time because he was out of town.
+- I Have Your Wife: The Master has Martha's entire family held captive... except her brother, who she manages to warn in time because he was out of town.
 He was going to show up in the next episode for more than a cameo, but the actor wasn't available.
 Just imagine being Leo and finding everyone in your family except you has suddenly lived through a year of torture.

-- Incredibly Obvious Bomb: Seriously, the bomb on the back of Martha's TV looks like something Wile E. Coyote would use to catch the Roadrunner.
-Well, the Master does love his children's programmes; he's seen watching and marveling at the Teletubbies a few scenes later.
+- Incredibly Obvious Bomb: Seriously, that bomb on the back of Martha's TV looks like something Wile E. Coyote would use to catch the Roadrunner.
+To be fair, the Master does love his children's TV programming, since he's seen watching and marveling at the Teletubbies a few scenes later.
 And how often do people look behind their TVs, anyway?

 The Doctor: Stop it!

 The Master: You must have been like God.

 - Informed Ability: The Doctor claims that he’d be able to recognise a fellow Time Lord on sight, calling it an ability they have.
 However, previous and later stories have had Time Lords fail to recognise their fellows in new regenerations/a Paper-Thin Disguise, including the Doctor himselfnote .